 Go Back and Optimize the Titles of Your Old Videos

-You probably have a back catalog of videos that haven't experienced great click-thru rates, and which have languished without many people viewing them.
+You probably have a back catalog of videos that haven't experienced great click-through rates, and which have languished without many people viewing them.
 As long as their content is still up-to-date and you believe that they will continue to be of value to people, you could consider going back and reoptimizing these videos.
 As part of this, change their titles to something more compelling and SEO-optimized.

 Ideally, you should begin this process by visiting your YouTube Analytics and looking at your view numbers for each video.
 Focus on your videos with the least number of views.
 Start at the bottom, and decide which videos are worth resurrecting.
 Then go into our YouTube Title Generator and enter the relevant keywords for each video.
 If you initially didn't choose keywords when you uploaded the videos, you can select some now.